Birdwatching Around Our Campsites

 Ravenglass, Cumbria

-Another great base for exploring the Lake District, a few species spotted on-site include rooks, crows, blue tits, great tits, chaffinches and jays.
-Egrets, cormorants, oyster catchers, herring gulls and plovers can be seen at the estuary.
+Another great base for exploring the Lake District is Ravenglass.
+A few species spotted on our Ravenglass Club Site include rooks, crows, blue tits, great tits, chaffinches and jays.
+Egrets, cormorants, oyster catchers, herring gulls and plovers.
+If you walk out of the campsite, you may be able to spot great spotted woodpeckers, common buzzards, grey herons and tawny owls.

 Loch Ness Shores, Inverness